MarkusWandel/battery-tester/doc/manual.md

 Aside from ensuring that all the analog input pins on the Arduino read the same for the same voltage, which I did not check, and really controlling stray resistance in the wiring, the main task was to ensure the resistors are all the same.
 This was done by connecting all six of them in series to a power supply before installation, and measuring the voltage across each with a multimeter.
 To the extent the multimeter could tell (3 signifcant digits) they all had the same voltage drop.
 ### Analog Reference Accuracy
 The TL431 device is not instrument grade.
-However in this application it produces a sufficiently accurate 2.5V reference voltage independent of the exact power supply voltage.
+However in this application it appears to be working well.
 A better voltage reference would be overkill.
-### Conversion of ADC reading to Millivolts
+### Conversion of A/D Converter reading to Millivolts
 In the firmware, the following conversion is used on the sum of 1000 analog readings:

 &emsp; millivolts = (100\*adc+20165) / 40330